onja-org/w2_css_tailwind_media_queries/lessons/mobile-first.md

 ### 1. Start Mobile
 - Always test on mobile first
-- Use browser dev tools to simulate mobile
+- Use browser dev tools to simulate mobile (Open devtools with F12, then toggle the "Responsive Design Mode" with Ctrl+Shift+M or Cmd+Shift+M)
 - Test with actual devices when possible

 ### 2. Scale Up Gradually